ygrenzinger/devoxx2020-contract-testing/README.md

 - uncomment `@PactBroker` which tells pact we will use the pact broker
 - uncomment `@Provider("inventory-service")` which tells pact we want to test all the contracts which have `inventory-service` as the provider
 - You can now run the test ... which will fails : `MissingStateChangeMethod: Did not find a test class method annotated with @State("A product")`
- - Pact tries to tells us that we defined a contract with the state : "A Product"
+ - Pact tries to tell us that we defined a contract with the state : "A Product"
- - That's true remember we wrotte : `.given("A product")` -> This is the state
+ - That's true remember we wrote : `.given("A product")` -> This is the state
- - a state is a way to communicate a needed state in which the provider whould be to be able to test the contract.
+ - a state is a way to communicate a needed state in which the provider would be to be able to test the contract.
 - simply add the following method to comply :
 ```java
 @State("A product")